Sakshi016/M2_EmbSys/Case_study/Complex_embedded_sys/Requirements/Features.md

     -the child look feature has reliefed Mums from the mishaps that might occur.
     -You could do oil free roasting.
     -Baking can be done easily.
-    -Moreover, the food taken out from the fridge can be heated in minutes
+    -Moreover, the food taken out from the fridge can be reheated in minutes